Enstone: Amenities

 The primary school in Neat Enstone dates back to 1875.
 The latest Ofsted report is positive.
 Enstone has two public houses: the Crown Inn in Mill Lane at Church Enstone, built late in the 17th century and extended in the 20th, and the Artyard Cafe/Pub (previously the Harrow Inn) on the A44 main road at Neat Enstone.
 Also in Neat Enstone are shops, including a post office and general store and an art gallery, and a retirement home.
 There is a filling station with a shop and coach-hire services on the main A44 on the south side of the village towards Woodstock.
 Enstone has a Women's Institute.

 Enstone Sports Football Club plays at Step 7 level.
 Enstone is at the junction of two long-established main roads, one between Oxford and Chipping Norton and the other between Enstone and Bicester.
 Both were once turnpikes: the Act of Parliament for the latter was passed in 1797.
 Since the 1920s, the Oxford–Chipping Norton road has been numbered the A44 and the Enstone–Bicester Road the B4030.

 RAF Enstone

-RAF Enstone, north-east of Church Enstone, was an Bomber Command Operational Training Unit (OTU) in the Second World War.
+RAF Enstone, north-east of Church Enstone, was a Bomber Command Operational Training Unit (OTU) in the Second World War.
 It was decommissioned in 1947, and is now the civilian Enstone Aerodrome.
 The site of the former RAF buildings has been redeveloped as an industrial estate and the north-western perimeter of the airfield turned into a poultry farm.